Returning script results to the user interface

 exit 1001

-If using custom PowerShell scripts in the Automation Manager the script's exit codes are only consumed within the Run PowerShell Script module and not passed back to the Dashboard.
+If using custom PowerShell scripts in the Automation Manager the script's exit codes are only consumed within the Run PowerShell Script module and not passed back to the N-sight RMM UI.

-To generate a Dashboard failure where the PowerShell script fails, add an If or If/Else Control Flow condition and include the Fail Policy module.
+To generate an N-sight RMM UI failure where the PowerShell script fails, add an If or If/Else Control Flow condition and include the Fail Policy module.

 For example, Run PowerShell Script (Extensions) > If (Control Flow) > ThenFail Policy (Control Flow).